Mihir-Rajora20/Reddit-Flair-Detector/README.md

  The Jupyter notebooks and their description are as follows:

 ### Jupyter Notebooks:
-*	Praw Data Extraction :Extracting Data using the Praw API
+*	Praw Data Extraction :Extracting Data using the Praw API (Part 1)
-*	Data Extraction using pushshifts : Extending the training set using the Pushshifts API
+*	Data Extraction using pushshifts : Extending the training set using the Pushshifts API (Part 1)
 *	Data Pre-Processing: Processing the data in the different datasets and subsequent subsets produced.
+(Part 2)
 *	Data Exploration and Modification: Modifying the training set, finding data correlation and structure of data values and creating other modified databases.
+(Part 2)
-*	Model Training: training the different models on variety of features and choosing the final model.
+*	Model Training: training the different models on variety of features and choosing the final model.(Part 3)
-*	Flair Prediction Model: contains the final model and data processing functions to predict post flair from the input URL.
+*	Flair Prediction Model: contains the final model and data processing functions to predict post flair from the input URL.(Part 3)

 ### Libraries Used:
 The following libraries were used for data exploration and model development –